 "Merlin," Arthur said later that evening, not bothering to look up from his documents.
 The servant glanced over his shoulder while polishing the prince's boots, making a noise to show he was listening.
 "The next time I do something that you think is…insensitive or unreasonable to the people in the lower town, even if it's because of ignorance of the way things really are outside the palace, don't be afraid to speak up about it."

 Merlin raised his eyebrows in surprise.
-Usually Arthur wanted him to keep up a respectful façade in public and hold his tongue until they got away from anyone who would disapproval of his normal cheeky insolence.
+Usually Arthur wanted him to keep up a respectful façade in public and hold his tongue until they got away from anyone who would disapprove of his normal cheeky insolence.
 He didn't want to look weak by letting his servant talk back to him, although he never had a problem with that when they were alone, only in front of others.

 "Really?" he asked.
 "Even if there are townspeople around to hear me?"